zjandali/search/README.md

 ### Install Project Locally

-To ensure the imports from this project work correctly, navigate to the `scholarhub-search` directory and run:
+To ensure the imports from this project work correctly, navigate to the `sch-search` directory and run:

 ```bash
 cd sch-search